Important Legal Disclaimer

 Total Return (12 months):

-Note: These are averages.
-Smart investors pick the best areas within each city.
+Note: These are averages, so smart investors pick the best areas within each city.

-You don't have to pick one.
-You can invest in both.
+You don't have to pick one, as you can invest in both.

 Manchester Plan: Hold What You Have If you bought in Manchester in 2020-2022, keep it.
-You caught the growth.
-Yields are okay.
-Let it grow.
-Don't buy more at today's high prices.
+You caught the growth, and yields are okay.
+Let it grow, but don't buy more at today's high prices.

 Birmingham Plan: Buy Now Birmingham is where Manchester was in 2020-2021.
-Lower prices, strong base, big changes coming.
-Buy 2-4 properties by 2027 to catch the HS2 wave.
+Prices are lower, and big changes are coming.
+Buy 2-4 homes by 2027 to catch the HS2 wave.

 Example: James Has £120,000